Ilozuluchris/hacky_time_travel/tasks.md

-After setting up, you can dive in
+Welcome to HACKYTIME TRAVEL, a project to help you learn  web scraping by navigating through past events.
+Please follow all the instructions and keep an eye out for

 # 1 Setup
-## Setup
-- Create a virtual environment, personally I use pipenv, but use the method you are most comfortable with.
+- It is advised, you start by creating a virtual environment, personally I use pipenv, but use the method you are most comfortable with.
     - Using pipenv: Install pipenv if you have not via `pip install pipenv`and create the environment via `pipenv shell --python 3`;
 -   Install requirements
-    - Using pipenv: `pipenv install -r requirements.txt
+    - Using pipenv: `pipenv install -r requirements.txt`
--  Verify setup run `ptw` or `pytest-watch`, all the tests should fail, which is a good thing.
+- To verify setup run `ptw` or `pytest-watch`, all the tests should be failing, which is what we want.
 As you go through this project all the tests would pass!

-## Viewing your work, move to intro
-- Use flask run to view your work; todo might need to specify export, pass debug explicilty to the flask app

 # 2 Getting site data
-We would be using `https://www.onthisday.com/` to get the events to use in our hacky-time travelling machine In order to scrape for data we need to first download the html page of the site, we use the requests library for this
+We would be using `https://www.onthisday.com/` to get the events to use In order to scrape for data we first need to download the html page of the site, we would use the requests library for this
-- Import requests into app.py using `import requests` and of course RequestException `from requests.exceptions import RequestException` which would be used to handle errors
+- Import the `requests` library into app.py using `import requests`
+- Then import RequestException via `from requests.exceptions import RequestException` which would be enable us handle errors that the requests library might throw.
 - Define a function called `get_data`.
     i.
-Create a variable to hold the site url `site_url="https://www.onthisday.com/"` ii.
-Get the page data using requests and save it to a variable `res = requests.get(website_url)` iii.
-Catch the `RequestException`  using a try-catch statement. iv.
-If the exception is thrown return a dictionary with only key 'status' that maps to `False` ie `{"status":False}`
+Create a variable to hold the site url `site_url="https://www.onthisday.com/"`, this site has a list of events that happened on a particular day, in this case today. ii.
+Get the html data by passing the site_url to `requests.get()` and assigning the result to a variable ie `res = requests.get(site_url)` iii.
+Catch the `RequestException`, this exception can thrown from ii above  using a try-catch statement. iv.
+If `RequestException` is thrown return a dictionary with only key 'status' that maps to `False` ie `{"status":False}`
-            - Note: `False` is a `boolean` not a `string`
+            - Note: `False` is `boolean` not a `string`
     v.
-If the exception does not occur, return a dictionary like so:
-    `{"status": True, "content": res.text}`
+If `RequestException` does not occur, return a dictionary like so: `{"status": True, "content": res.text}`
             - Note: `True` is a `boolean` not a `string`
-            -Tip: Remember to change `res` to whatever variable you usedd
+            - Tip: Remember to change `res` to whatever variable you used to store the html data gotten in ii

-# 3 Getting a list of events(Parsing site data)
+# 3 Getting a list of events (Parsing site data)
   We can get the list of events by parsing through the html contents we got from the previous task, to do we would be using the wonderful BeautifulSoup library.
 - First import the BeautifulSoup class from the bs4(version 4 of the BeautifulSoup library) into app.py using `from bs4 import BeautifulSoup`
 - Create a function called `get_events`, this function would be receiving only one argument, which we would call  `data`, which is the dictionary gotten from the get_data function.
 - Check `status` key of the argument(`data`) passed  ie `data['status']` is equal to `True`, using an if statement.